 Laura Michaels' MinGW FAQ

 While I was the original maintainer of the MinGW FAQ, I picked up many tips and tricks for working with MinGW from the MinGW32 mailing list, its members, various MinGW related web sites and my own experience.
-Thanks go to the people who work on MinGW, MinGW32 mailing list members and the site developers who maintain MinGW related web sites.
-Special thanks go to Franco Bez for some of his source code examples on how to create a dll and other suggestions he made for the original FAQ.
+Thanks go to the people who worked on MinGW, MinGW32 mailing list members and the site developers who maintained MinGW related web sites.
+Special thanks go to Franco Bez for some of his source code examples on how to create a dll using dllwrap and other suggestions he made for the original FAQ.

 I no longer have the time or the need at work to stay as involved with what's going on with the MinGW project.
-However, I still, quite often, find myself referring to some of the information I collected in the FAQ over the years.
-Since I still find it useful, I'd like to share a copy of my personal version of the FAQ as it currently stands.
+I am not even using the official version of MinGW.
+I have switched to working directly with the GNU gcc/g++ compiler suite and a runtime library of my choice.
+However, I still, quite often, find myself referring to some of the information I collected in the FAQ over the years and to information I continue to collect.
+Since I find it useful, I'd like to share a copy of my personal version of the FAQ as it currently stands.
 For ease of maintenance, I've removed many of the off-site links.
 I do still post links related to C/C++ and MinGW on the CppDesign mailing list where it's easier to keep up-to-date with that type of information.

-If you have any further questions, please refer them to the MinGW32 mailing list.
-You'll find links to it and other information at the official MinGW web site.
+If you have any further questions, please refer them to the MinGW project of your choice.
 I will update this page as I run across any other interesting tips and tricks I'd like to remember.

 Please note: This FAQ is copyrighted and it is in violation of copyright laws to distribute it without the permission of the author.
 If you're interested, feel free to read the reasoning behind this decision.